Set up Adobe Target with Platform Web SDK

 Asynchronous implementation

-When a tag library loads asynchronously, the page may finish rendering before Target has performed a content swap.
-This behavior can lead to what is known as “flicker” where default content briefly displays before being replaced by the personalized content specified by Target.
+When a tag library loads asynchronously, the page may finish rendering before Target has replaced default content with personalized content.
+This behavior can lead to what is known as “flicker,” where default content briefly displays before being replaced by the personalized content.
 If you want to avoid this flicker, Adobe recommends adding a special pre-hiding snippet immediately before the asynchronous tag embed code.

 This snippet is already present on the Luma site, but let’s take a closer look to understand what this code does: